 The practice had effective systems in place to gain the comments and views of people who used the service.
-The practice had carried out a patient satisfaction survey in 2016 which highlighted that patients would recommend the practice.
-The survey showed that 99 patients were extremely likely to recommend the practice and one was likely.
-Patients commented that staff were friendly and professional and the appointments were on time.
-As a result of patient feedback, the practice manager was considering purchasing a coffee machine for patients.
+The practice had carried out a patient satisfaction survey in January 2017.
+50 patients were randomly selected.
+100% of patients said that they would recommend the practice to a friend, 100% felt that they were treated with dignity and respect and 100% were satisfied that the practice involved them in decisions about their care.
+As a result of patient feedback, the clinical manager had adjusted the heating, improved the seating and provided a table and chairs for children with drawing materials and children's books.

 During our inspection we observed that staff showed a friendly and attentive approach towards patients.
 All patients were recognised and greeted at reception on arrival.
 We observed that privacy and confidentiality were maintained for patients on the day of the inspection.
 Patients' dental care records were stored appropriately.
-Paper records were stored in a lockable room.
-The treatment room door was kept closed so that patients' privacy was maintained.
+Paper records were stored in a lockable area.
+Treatment room doors were kept closed so that patients' privacy was maintained.
 Staff we spoke with were aware of the importance of providing patients with privacy and spoke about patients in a respectful and caring way.